On the analog category of finite groups

+\begin{bound} If $G$ is finite, then $\mathrm{acat}(G)+1\leq |G|$.\footnote{For stating our results, it is convenient to work with the ``unreduced'' category, which differs from the ``reduced'' convention by $1$.
+To avoid confusion, we will simply write $\mathrm{acat}(G)$ for the latter and $\mathrm{acat}(G)+1$ for the former.
+Both conventions are common throughout the literature on Lusternik--Schnirelmann category and topological complexity.} \end{bound}

-We show here that this bound is arbitrarily far from sharp and almost never holds.
+We show here that this bound is a very bad one in three senses: the groups for which it is sharp are highly constrained; the difference of the two sides is arbitrarily large; and their ratio is arbitrarily small.
 Provisionally, let us call $G$ $a$-\emph{special} if $|G|=ap^s$ with $p$ a prime, $(a,p)=1$, and $p^s>a$ (thus, a $1$-special group is simply a $p$-group).

-\begin{theorem} Let $G$ be a finite group. \begin{enumerate} \item If $G$ is not $a$-special for some $a\in \{1,2,3\}$, then the universal upper bound does not hold for $G$. \item If $G$ is $1$- or $2$-special, then the universal upper bound holds for $G$.\footnote{Unfortunately, we do not know whether the universal upper bound holds for $3$-special groups.} \item For any $N\geq0$, there is a group $G$ such that $\mathrm{acat}(G)<|G|-N$. \end{enumerate} \end{theorem}
+\begin{theorem} In what follows, $G$ refers to a finite group. \begin{enumerate} \item If $G$ is not $a$-special for some $a\in \{1,2,3\}$, then the universal upper bound is strict for $G$. \item If $G$ is $1$- or $2$-special, then the universal upper bound is sharp for $G$.\footnote{Unfortunately, we do not know whether the universal upper bound is sharp for $3$-special groups.} \item For any $N\geq0$ and $\epsilon>0$, there exists a $G$ such that $\mathrm{acat}(G)+1\leq |G|-N$ and $\mathrm{acat}(G)+1\leq\epsilon |G|$. \end{enumerate} \end{theorem}

-In other words, the universal upper bound holds for $p$-groups and fails for almost all groups not of prime power order.
-For groups of the latter type, we show that, up to small error, the analog category is recording the size of the largest Sylow subgroup.
+In particular, the universal upper bound is sharp for $p$-groups and strict for almost all other groups.
+For groups of the latter type, we show that the analog category is roughly proportional to the size of the largest Sylow subgroup.

 \begin{theorem} Let $G$ be a finite group not of prime power order.
 If $P\leq G$ is a Sylow subgroup of maximal order, then